 Michael Stanley is a Los Angeles-based conductor, French Horn player and music educator.
-He is currently the Assistant Conductor of the Burbank Philharmonic and Principal Conductor of the Pipe Dream Flute Ensemble.
-He has guest conducted the New Valley Symphony and the Pasadena City College orchestra, and been Assistant Conductor with groups at UCLA, the Colburn School and Idyllwild School of the Arts.
-He has also conducted numerous pit orchestras throughout Southern California in shows ranging from Sweeney Todd to Jesus Christ Superstar.
+In addition to being a Teaching Artist and Site Manager for YMF, he is the Assistant Conductor of the Burbank Philharmonic and the Principal Conductor of the Pipe Dream Flute Ensemble.
+He recently conducted the YMF Debut Orchestra at the finals of the Christopher Parkening International Guitar Competition.
+He has also guest conducted the Beach Cities, Westlake Village and New Valley Symphonies, as well as numerous pit orchestras throughout Southern California in shows ranging from Sweeney Todd to Jesus Christ Superstar.

-Mr. Stanley received his Master of Music in Orchestral Conducting from Cal State Long Beach in 2007, where he studied under Dr. Richard Rintoul.
+Mr. Stanley is currently a doctoral student at Claremont Graduate University where he is working towards his DMA in Orchestral Conducting.
+He received his Master of Music in Orchestral Conducting from Cal State Long Beach in 2007, where he studied under Dr. Richard Rintoul.
 He has also studied conducting with Jeffrey Schindler, Markand Thakar, Donald Schleicher, Kenneth Kiesler, Marin Alsop, Donald Neuen, and Keith Brion.

 Mr. Stanley earned his BA in Music Summa cum Laude from UCLA in 1995, where he majored in French Horn with Richard Todd.
-He plays French Horn regularly in Southern California with groups such as the Topanga Symphony and the Burbank Philharmonic.
+He plays French Horn regularly in Southern California with groups such as the Topanga Symphony, Westlake Village Symphony and the Burbank and LA Lawyers Philharmonics.